jayedul/gateman/readme.txt

 Stable tag: 1.0.0
 License: GPLv2 or later

-A light weight login-registration plugin without unnecessary heavy features.
+A lightweight login and registration plugin designed without unnecessary bloat.
+Just the essential features you need for a smooth user experience.

 == Description ==